visgl/luma.gl/modules/experimental/src/gpgpu/point-in-polygon/gpu-point-in-polygon.md

     ]
 * `opts.textureSize` (`Number`, Optional) - Size of the texture to be used to create a polygon texture, that is used internally.
 Default value is 512.

+NOTE: Index of a polygon in `opts.polygons` array is its id, and it is used to identify which polygon a point lies in the result buffer (check `filterValueIndexBuffer below`).
+A maximum of 256 values are supported for polygon id, i.e its valid range is [0, 255], if `opts.polygons` size is more than 256, polygon id will be clamped to 255.

 ### filter(opts)

 * `opts.positionBuffer` (`Buffer`) - Buffer object containing X, Y position of input points.